node-webrtc/node-webrtc/docs/build-from-source.md

 ## Install

-Once you have the prerequisites, clone the repository and run `npm install`.
+Once you have the prerequisites, clone the repository, set the `SKIP_DOWNLOAD` environment variable to "true", and run `npm install`.
-This `npm install` will trigger the initial build.
 Just like when installing prebuilt binaries, you can set the `TARGET_ARCH` environment variable to "arm" or "arm64" to build for armv7l or arm64, respectively.
 Linux and macOS users can also set the `DEBUG` environment variable for debug builds.

 ```
 git clone https://github.com/node-webrtc/node-webrtc.git
 cd node-webrtc
-npm install
+SKIP_DOWNLOAD=true npm install
 ```

 ## Subsequent Builds